Rise to Success: Career Highlights of Judi Dench

 Loading Video...

-April 2006: West End Stage Return
+April 2006: Return to West End stage

 In April 2006, Judi Dench returned to the West End stage in "Hay Fever".

-In 2006, Judi Dench became the president of Mountview Academy of Theatre Arts in London, succeeding Sir John Mills.
+In 2006, Judi Dench became president of Mountview Academy of Theatre Arts in London, succeeding Sir John Mills.

-2006: Notes on a Scandal
+2006: Role in Notes on a Scandal

-In 2006, Judi Dench starred in "Notes on a Scandal".
+In 2006, Judi Dench starred in "Notes on a Scandal", a drama film based on the novel by Zoë Heller.
+Her performance was highly praised.

 November 2007: Cranford Series